The Blood Cancer UK Policy Panel

 How can I learn more about or join the Policy Panel?

 Thank you for your interest in the Policy Panel; your experience of blood cancer can help shape our work.
-For more information, or for a short application pack to join the Panel, please contact Policy Officer, Ross Coron.
+For more information, or for a short application pack to join the Panel, please contact our policy team.

 Note: due to differences in the healthcare systems across the devolved nations of the UK, the current Policy Panel is restricted to individuals residing in England.
 We expect to establish parallel Panels in Northern Ireland, Scotland, and Wales in the near-future.
 To register your early interest in these Panels, please get in touch.